Muhaqqiq al-Hilli

 Najm ul-Din Abul-Qasim Ja'far bin al-Hasan bin Yahya bin al-Hasan bin Sa'id, famous as al-Muhaqqiq al-Hilli and al-Muhaqqiq al-Awwal (c.
-1205 – 1277) was an influential Shi'i Mujtahid born in the city of al-Hilla, Iraq.
+1205 – 1277) was an influential Arab Shi'i Mujtahid born in the city of al-Hilla, Iraq.
 He played an important role in shaping Twelver Shi'ism's legal doctrines works.
 His legal manual, Shara'i ul-Islam, has been particularly influential, attracting more than thirty commentaries.

 Life

 Muhaqqiq was born in the city of al-Hilla, Iraq, where he would spend most of his life, to a family of prominent Shi'i jurists.
 He studied theology, fiqh and usul al-fiqh under his father.
 Muhaqqiq later became the leader of the Shi'i seminary there; when Nasir al-Din al-Tusi visited the town as the representative of Hulagu, he addressed Muhaqqiq as the representative of the city's scholarly elite.